Wage reform in China, 1949–1976: Background

-Old Payment System
+Old payment system

 Before CCP came to power, wage systems of the CCP ruled area and of KMT ruled area were totally different.
 In CCP ruled area, the wage system was organized in form of so-called provisioning system or supply system (供给制), under which workers, soldiers, cadres and other employees were supplied with a certain amount of daily necessities and foods to meet their basic needs.
 Although there were ranks in the supply system, the inequality was very small compared to other wage systems during that period in China.

 On the other hand, in the KMT ruled area, there was no national-wide unified wage system.
 In the previous government-owned enterprises, public services and some private-owned enterprises, the wage system was based on ranks and levels.
 In this old wage system, numerous levels existed.
 While the difference between two levels next to each other might be little, the difference between two ends in it was huge.
 For example, before 1949, the Shi Jin Shan Steel Factory had more than one hundred wage levels, and the difference between two adjacent levels only equaled 0.5 kilogram millet.

 After CCP seized the power, the difference between various payment systems did not disappear immediately.
 Instead, they co-existed for a period.
 The CCP kept the provisioning system, although some modification like the overall rationing system (包干制) was introduced.
 In the overall rationing system, the goods supplied was converted to cash and paid to the cadre one time per month.
 Meanwhile, for most former employees in the public services and former state-owned factories, they were kept in their previous posts under the guidance of "the same rank, the same payment" (原职原薪).
 This co-existing of the two systems created administrative difficulties for the new regime.
 More importantly, the differences between the real incomes in these two systems also generated discontent and other problems within CCP's cadres.
 Under such conditions, CCP decided to transform the wage system and make it more suitable for future development.

-Reforms to a Unified Wage System
+Reforms to a unified wage system

 In the central level, CCP took a series of reforms in order to gradually build a national-wide unified wage system.
 Some reforms were implemented locally in early "Liberated Areas"(解放区), such as Northeast China (东北), before nationwide reforms took places.
 The first of these national reforms took place from 1950 to 1952, in which an intermediate form of wage, wage point, was introduced.
 In 1956, the wage point and the provisioning system were officially replaced by a money wage hierarchy system based on rank.
 It happened almost at the same time when the socialist transformation finished, and was also a part of the first 5 Years Plan.